GoClipse/goclipse/documentation/UserGuide.md

 ##### Code-Completion/Auto-Complete:
 Invoked with Ctrl-Space.
 This functionality is generally called Content Assist in Eclipse.

-Code completion is provided by means of the gocode tool (http://github.com/nsf/gocode).
-The gocode tool is bundled with GoClipse.
-But if want you can use your own gocode instance, by configuring its location in the `Go / Gocode` preference page.
+Code completion is provided by means of the (gocode tool)[http://github.com/nsf/gocode].
+GoClipse includes gocode already, but you can also use your own gocode instance, by configuring its location in the `Go / Gocode` preference page.
+This is useful to use newer versions of gocode, if available.

 ### Launch and Debug:
 To run a Go project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open 'Run' / 'Run Configurations...'.
 Then double click 'Go Application" to create a new launch, and configure it accordingly.
 You can run these launches from the 'Run Configurations...', or for quicker access, from the Launch button in the Eclipse toolbar.